Winning back lost customers is an important growth strategy, especially for businesses operating on a recurring revenue model.

 - Try to regain their trust with dedicated services

-- Reduce the price of your subscription service for few months
+- Reduce the price of your subscription service for a few months

 4. Keep upgrading your features